KhanitthaLyn/KhanitthaLyn/README.md

 💻 I'm a Junior Software Developer passionate about Backend Engineering, SAP Development, and AI Automation.
 🌍 Preparing to move to Germany in 2026.
 🌱 Currently learning **Java, Spring Boot,OAuth2, JWT, Spring AI, Chatbot and React**.
+🚀 Started with front-end projects for learning, now fully focused on Java Backend & API Integration — aiming to expand into AI Automation built on backend systems in the future.

 ---